Hockey Restraining Line

-It is typical for centers to take the face-offs for their respective teams.
-When the centers are taking the face-off, they are required to properly position themselves behind the restraining lines.
-In order to avoid being called for a penalty, each center needs to position their feet on either side of the restraining lines that are parallel to the side boards.
-Contact with the lines is allowed, however As the player approaches the face-off spot, the toe of their blade is not permitted to cross over the restraining lines that are perpendicular to the sideboards.
+As the player approaches the face-off spot, the toe of their blade is not permitted to cross over the restraining lines that are perpendicular to the sideboards.
 If a player doesn’t comply with the position or face-off procedures, it will result in a face-off violation.
 The referees are carefully watching for this violation.
-The restraining lines are designed for players inside the face-off circle in order for both teams to have a fair chance of winning the possession.
+The restraining lines are designed for both players inside the face-off circle to have a fair chance of winning the possession.

-Besides the center face-off area, there are 4 other face-off circles on the ice.
+Besides the center face-off area, there are four other face-off circles on the ice.
 There are two face-off circles on either side of the ice.
-There are 4 "L” shaped restraining lines in each face-off circle.
+This means there are four “L” shaped restraining lines in each face-off circle.
 Therefore, there are a total of sixteen restraining lines dedicated to the face-off circles, not including the center circle.
 There are two pairs of restraining lines in each circle.
 Each pair is dedicated to one of the centers taking the face-off.

+Referees send players out of the face-off circle for committing face-off violations.
 A referee wants to have a fair face-off for both teams in the circle.
-Many times, a referee will send a player out of the face-off circle and another team member will be required to enter and take the face-off.
+When a referee sends a player out of the face-off circle, another team member is required to enter and take the face-off.
 If the player violates the restraining lines, they will be sent off.
-The players cannot touch each other before the puck is dropped and they must keep their stick on the ice.
+The players cannot touch each other before the puck is dropped, and they must keep their sticks on the ice.